buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_SensorTypeMoistureSensor.md

+# Pset_SensorTypeMoistureSensor

 A device that senses or detects moisture.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.